-December 3, 2020: While a physical therapist isn’t the first health care provider that comes to mind for treating people with eating disorders, building strength and emphasizing healthy movement through physical therapy can be a valuable tool to help people who have them.
-It also is a means of improving people’s long-term recovery.
+December 3, 2020: Physical therapist might not be the first health care provider that comes to mind for treating people with eating disorders.
+But building strength and achieving healthy movement, core goals of physical therapy, can help people who have them.
+Physical therapy also is a means of improving people’s long-term recovery.

-Nicole is part of a multidisciplinary treatment team that provides an ICU level of care to severely malnourished patients.
-She describes the workings of that team, highlights patient success stories, and talks about the care patients receive to lessen the chances of destructive behaviors recurring.
+Nicole is part of a treatment team that provides an ICU level of care to severely malnourished patients.
+She describes their efforts and shares some patient success stories.

-Nicole further explains why anyone with an eating disorder, whatever its severity, can benefit from having a physical therapist on their health care team.
-She also shares resources for getting help.
+How can anyone with an eating disorder benefit from having a physical therapist on their health care team.
+Nicole answers that question too.

 Here’s our conversation with Nicole.

 Download the podcast on Apple Podcasts, Spotify, or Google Play, or listen below.

 Nicole Sobotka, PT, DPT, treats patients at the ACUTE Center for Eating Disorders at Denver Health, where she has worked since 2018.
 She earned a doctor of physical therapy degree from the University of South Dakota, Vermillion.
 Nicole is passionate about supporting patients through education, empowerment, and meaningful movement.
 She hopes to help more patients get access to physical therapy as a part of treatment for eating disorders.